 Search this site

 Finally, I had to physically introduce a woman.
 Harimati, my colleague in the police department, arrived to assist me.
 I told Manmoth that it was Harimati whom I loved.
 While making sure that Manmoth was nearby, I even recited a few poems to Harimati and she, making certain that the youth was within earshot, made it known she had lost her heart to Manmoth.
-But this did not yield the desired result; Manmoth began observing our activities out of curiosity.
+But this did not yield the desired result; Manmoth began observing us with curiosity.

-Just ponder over these facts: A student prefers to stay back in a lodge during the vacations ignoring requests from his relatives to come home.
-There cannot be an iota of doubt that he had stayed back out of some necessity.
-I had invaded his privacy by taking up lodging at the same place, and even introduced a female.
-Yet, he had shown no bitterness; he had not abandoned the lodge; he did not avoid us.
-However, I have noticed on several occasions when he allowed his alertness to relax, that he actually loathed me and Harimati.
-This could mean only one thing: he was using his friendship as a veil.
+Just ponder this reasoning: A student prefers to remain in a lodge during the vacations, ignoring requests from his relatives to come home.
+There cannot be the slightest doubt that he had stayed out of some necessity.
+I had invaded his privacy by moving into his lodge, and even introduced a female.
+Yet, he had shown no bitterness.
+He had not abandoned the lodge, nor did he avoid us.
+However, I have noticed on several occasions - when he lowered his guard - that he actually loathed both Harimati and me.
+This could mean only one thing: he was using our friendship as a cloak.

 When I met Manmoth that day, I offered to treat him to dinner.
 "Let's have our meals in a restaurant at 7 p. m. today," I told him.
 He was taken aback but quickly recovered his composure.
 "No, brother, I am in bad shape today with an upset stomach," he said.
 Manmoth had never before refused to dine in a restaurant.